 Or if the carrot works better for you than the stick, you could promise to treat yourself and your partner to a luxury meal – but only if you finish your report.

 Self-motivation works so well because most of us don’t like to feel we are letting ourselves down.

 So, as long as you keep your goals achievable – and your proposed rewards or forfeits proportional – you can significantly increase your productivity with the Ulysses pact.

 And did it work for me?
 It certainly did.
 It’s now a few minutes past eleven and my £50 is staying firmly where it belongs – in my account.

 Business Advice with THP

 If you need further business support contact us today at THP Chartered Accountants.
 We offer a range of services to help both SME’s and starts ups from bookkeeping and accountancy, auditing and business management or company restructures and acquisitions.
-With offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+With offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.

 Ben Locker is a copywriter who specialises in business-to-business marketing, writing about everything from software and accountancy to construction and power tools.
 He co-founded the Professional Copywriters’ Network, the UK’s association for commercial writers, and is named in Direct Marketing Association research as ‘one of the copywriters who copywriters rate’.